• Skip to main content

 post

-MARYLAND – June 15, 2023 -- After months of intensive research and success at district, county, and state-level competitions, six California entries earned top honors at the National History Day Contest held at the University of Maryland College Park Campus in the Washington, D.C. area June 11-15.
-In addition, ten California entries were named finalists, seven received honorable mention, two entries were named Outstanding In State, and one entry was selected for a special award.
+MARYLAND – June 12, 2025 -- Ten California entries receive top honors at the 51st Annual National History Day Contest held at the University of Maryland College Park Campus in the Washington, D.C. area June 8-12.
+In addition, six California entries were named finalists, six received honorable mention, two entries were named Outstanding In State, and three entries were selected for a special award.

 National Contest - Team California Results